Updated: August 24, 2016

-2014-15: Logged 23 plays at quarterback … Saw the first action of his collegiate career at Duke and was in on six plays at quarterback, running the ball three times for 36 yards … Threw a 17-yard pass on his only attempt, and ran the ball twice for 9 yards at Wake Forest … Ran the ball eight times for 28 yards against Virginia before leaving the game with a concussion and foot injury … Was in for two plays against Cincinnati in the Military Bowl … Carried the ball once … Posted a 32-inch vertical jump in spring max testing.
+2014-15: Played in four games … Logged 23 plays at quarterback … Saw the first action of his collegiate career at Duke and was in on six plays at quarterback, running the ball three times for 36 yards … Threw a 17-yard pass on his only attempt, and ran the ball twice for 9 yards at Wake Forest … Ran the ball eight times for 28 yards against Virginia before leaving the game with a concussion and foot injury … Was in for two plays against Cincinnati in the Military Bowl … Carried the ball once … Posted a 32-inch vertical jump in spring max testing.

 2013-14: Dressed for all 13 games as a back-up quarterback, but didn’t see any game action … Moved to the top of the depth chart midway through spring practice.